 Sektion, Experimental Animal Models

-In particular, the importance of external factors regulating the gut environment during early life period of gestation and weaning that contribute to long-term influence on the hosts immune system is in focus, and how this may impact disease outcome and cause variation in animal models for human inflammatory diseases.
+- External factors contributing to variation in disease expression.
+In particular, the importance of external factors regulating the gut environment during early life period of gestation and weaning that contribute to long-term influence on the hosts immune and metabolic systems is in focus, and how this may impact disease outcome and cause variation in animal models for human immune-mediated diseases.

-Expert methods within experimental in vivo model research: Germ-free and gnotobiotic mice, antibiotics, modified diets including pro-and prebiotics, cesarean sections, in vivo immunological characterisation.
+In vivo models for biomedical research, germ-free and gnotobiotic mice, fecal microbiota transplantation, antibiotics, modified diets including pro-and prebiotics, cesarean sections, in vivo immunological characterisation.
 All used to study the impact of gut microbiota on model expression within lab animal science.